Fauxvale/astralux-mc/design-goals.md

 **RULE 2.
 The server should not be too reliant on any external software.** This means...

  - ***The server will always be FULLY vanilla compatible,*** i.e. It will remain intact even if it's abruptly switched to the vanilla server jar *with zero corruption/missing functionality*.
 This means I'll be avoiding Bukkit/Spigot/Paper/*[your favorite fork here]*.
 Sorry, but all of those change vanilla behavior in some way!
 Additionally, if the server uses any external plugins, we could run into problems very quickly when a new Minecraft update releases, or random plugin developers decide to vanish without warning.
- - ***No changes to the vanilla game's mechanics.*** If we want the server to stay alive for a `long` time, then it **must not require any more effort to play than the vanilla (unmodified) game.** While client-side modpacks & QoL improvements may be provided, they will never be *required.*
+ - ***No major changes to the game's mechanics.*** If we want the server to stay alive for a `long` time, then it **must not require any more effort to play than the vanilla (unmodified) game.** While client-side modpacks & QoL improvements may be provided, they will never be *required.*

  **TL;DR I'll avoid major gameplay changes & vanilla clients will always be able to connect.**<br>
 **This includes keeping some "good" vanilla bugs/exploits intact!** For example, most exploits commonly used/abused by the technical minecraft community will stay -- *within reasonable limits.* I won't keep anything that could be used for "evil", if you catch my drift.